IDU-CVLab/COV19D/README.md

 1. To run the code properly you would need training set of images and validation set of images.
 2. The images must be put in the appropriate directories.
 With that, the directory of training and validation images included in the code should be changed to match the directory where your image datasets are located.
 This method is following the documentation for ‘imagedatagenerator’ and ‘flow_from_directory’ at https://www.tensorflow.org/api_docs/python/tf/keras/preprocessing/image/ImageDataGenerator <br />

-The codes develop CNN models as well as transfer learning models as follows:  <br />
+The codes were developed in two versions as follows:  <br />

-1. Version1 is the code 'COV19-CT-DB-CNN-Model.py' Proposes a less hand-engineered CNN model Architecture for automated COVID-19 diagnosis <br/>
+### 1. Version1
-      The CNN model achitechture is: <br/>
+Version1 is the code 'COV19-CT-DB-CNN-Model.py' Proposes a less hand-engineered CNN model Architecture for automated COVID-19 diagnosis. <br/>The CNN model achitechture is: <br/>
 <p align="center">
   <img src="https://github.com/IDU-CVLab/COV19D/blob/main/Figures/CNN-Model-Architecture.png" />
 </p>